gunaroyal247/DAA-pract/README.md

 CONCLUSION:

 From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.

+SUMMARY OF PRACTICAL - 7

+ The Coin Change problem is solved efficiently using Dynamic Programming by storing the minimum coins required for each amount.
+The algorithm has a time complexity of **O(N × A)** and space complexity of **O(A)**.

+CONCLUSION:

+Dynamic Programming avoids repeated calculations and provides an efficient solution.
+The execution time depends on the input size and computer performance.